Family Lawyer: Career Information

 These teachers can offer instruction in a wide variety of academic subjects, in addition to performing research and publishing books and papers.
 Salaries will vary according to subject matter and location; however, the median annual salary for all types of postsecondary teachers was $62,050 as of 2010.
 The BLS projected 17% job growth for postsecondary teachers in general, from 2010-2020.

-Related to Family Lawyer: Career Information for Becoming a Family Law Professional
+Related to Family Lawyer: Career Information

 - Recently Updated